alopez/alopez.github.com/join.md

 I take one or two new PhD students each year.
 To apply, you must write a research statement.
-I am happy to discuss this with keen students, but I expect you to have done some reading and thinking first in an area of mutual interest, and I expect you to enter that discussion with some specific questions and ideas.
-If you only have a vague idea and you want me to supply you with a topic, then I will simply refer you back to this page, so why not read it now?
+I am happy to discuss this with keen students, but I expect you to have done some [reading](/papers/) and thinking first in an area of mutual interest, and I expect you to start the discussion with some specific questions and ideas.
+If you have no questions or only a vague idea about what you want to do, then I will simply refer you back to this page.
+I don't do this to discourage you and it doesn't mean you shouldn't apply!
+But it does mean that I can't help you at this stage and you'll need to some more thinking about your own interests first.
 Here is what I'm currently interested in:

 Natural language understanding systems confront a menagerie of complex and subtle phenomena.
 Deep learning is a useful tool in building these